yggdrasil-917/yggdrasil-917.github.io/content/posts/utility-ai/utility-ai.md

 ## Response Curves

-Now we can dive into world of response curves.
+Now we can dive into the world of response curves.
 These are responsible for providing tunable ways to configure your scoring functions and it is safe to say that there is a ton of material to read on this subject.
 Creating easy to adjust performant curves is a challenging task on its own and it is something that many areas of mathemathics and engineering desire.
 I'll only cover a handful here but know that there's a lot more to learn for anyone curious about it.
-There's going to be plenty of screenshots of different curve functions and all of them made with [Desmos](https://www.desmos.com/calculator).
+There's going to be plenty of screenshots of different curve functions used in Tempest and all of them made with [Desmos](https://www.desmos.com/calculator).
 I can't stress enough how valuable Desmos can be when coming up with new functions and visually seeing their output instantly.

 ### Linear Curve